Alexsarkodehode/Gruppe1-todolist/Readme.md

 Ilakia:

-I work on todo list add, html,css and javascript with local storage
+I worked on todo list add, html,css and javascript with local storage doubleclick remove in browser and local storage.

 <!-- ---------------------
 !!!!!!!!!!!!!!!!!!!!!!!!!!